 “There’s no way you can get over that, as the symptoms of withdrawal are biologically designed to be diabolical, so you’ll go right back to the drug to which you’re addicted to make them stop.”

-Cutting back slowly can help lessen the symptoms, instead of going cold turkey, and making sure you’re getting enough sleep can help.
+Cutting back slowly, rather than going straight in for a sugar-free diet, can help lessen the symptoms, instead of going cold turkey, and making sure you’re getting enough sleep can help.

 Thought you didn’t eat much of the sweet stuff?
 These foods are surprisingly high in sugar…